Prayas-35/RoR/README.md

 ## 📎 Resources / Credits

 - APIs or datasets used : Corcel API, Groq API.
-- Open source libraries or tools referenced
-- Acknowledgements

 ---